City to hold hearing on new mowing fees, discuss moratorium on utility-bill penalties

 -- Approving a contract with Avenue Enterprise Solutions LLC for a software data pull.

-At the end of their meeting, the commissioners will discuss the public use of city facilities and public meetings.
-They will also announce plans for absentee voting for this spring's combined city-school district elections.
+At the end of the meeting, the commissioners will discuss the public use of city facilities and public meetings.
+They will also announce plans for absentee voting for this spring's combined city-school district election.